Sky TV cleanout continues with CTO Julian Wheeler's exit

 "Justin has significant experience in delivering broadcast and OTT platforms at Sky for Sky UK and has 20 years' experience delivering transformative digital solutions," the spokeswoman said.

-Sky shares were up 2.46 per cent to $1.25 in early afternoon trading.
+Sky shares were up 4.10 per cent to $1.27 in mid-afternoon trading.
 The stock is down 43.72 per cent over the past year.